Member support from PLASA

 Business rates have been scrapped for all ‘retail, leisure and hospitality’* companies.

-* PLASA has written to the DCMS and BEIS seeking clarification on this definition.
+* PLASA wrote to DCMS and BEIS seeking clarification on this definition.
 The Government guidance states that it includes live music venues, theatres and nightclubs, however confusion remains over who is eligible.
 PLASA has heard from members who have successfully applied for and received grants who say you must keep pushing your local authorities and be prepared to jump through hoops.

 - GOV.UK provides more information on all of the above.